ahamlinman/randomizer/SERVERLESS.md

   the deployment script.
 - My co-workers and I collectively make a little over 500 requests to the randomizer per month, and at that small of a volume it's essentially free to run on AWS even without the 12 month free tier.
-My _very rough_ estimate is that the randomizer probably costs less than $1 per million requests.
+My _rough_ estimate is that the randomizer costs less than $1 per million requests.

 [sam]: https://github.com/awslabs/serverless-application-model
 [capacity mode]: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html